 As a completely open-source operating system, Linux is a popular choice for privacy-concerned users.
 Anyone can see the source code, meaning that those who know how the code works, will know exactly what it’s capable of.
 If your Linux operating system contained code to collect information on its users, someone would take notice and spread the word like wildfire.
 That openness adds to your sense of privacy and protection.

 Using a VPN

-Privacy and security are two of the biggest reasons for using a VPN service.
-And you’ll have a hard time finding a better VPN for privacy than NordVPN.
-NordVPN does not log any traffic passing through their servers.
-This keeps any third-party from later accessing your history.
+If privacy and security are your primary concern, NordVPN is the VPN for you.
 NordVPN supports several different security protocols, including OpenVPN – the gold standard of security.
-Where most VPNs use 256-bit encryption, which is very strong – NordVPN uses 2048-bit SSL encryption.
+Where most VPNs use 256-bit encryption, which is already very strong, NordVPN uses 2048-bit SSL encryption.
 This means your data is beyond secure.